Zuehlke/springboot-sec-tutor/README.md

 ```
 On the client side the header has to be added to every AJAX request.
 In AngularJS you can use [$httpProvider#defaults](https://code.angularjs.org/1.4.10/docs/api/ng/provider/$httpProvider#defaults) for that.
 The OWASP article suggests to check Origin and Referer Header to prevent some exotic attacks with Flash.
 The Origin header is already checked (if present) by spring CORS handling and in case if it doesn't match the request is rejected (controller code not executed).
-Since in our case all request (AJAX) should have an Origin header (to enforce CORS) we are going to write a Filter that denies all requests without the Origin header `EnforceCorsFilter`:
+Since in our case all request (done by instances of XMLHttpRequest) should have an Origin header we are going to implement a Filter, that denies all requests without the Origin header, called `EnforceCorsFilter`:

 ```java
 @Override